hsg1991/QuestionAnsweringOverFB/README.md

 4. Run "pwd"
 5. Replace /dev/shm/vdb/ in virtuoso.ini with the output of Step 4.
 6. Run "virtuoso-t -f"

+## Before installation 2

+This is a maven project, to run our code, please include all necessary jars in the project lib path.
+If you can not download these jars, you can directly include the jars in the folder target/lib except for the jar "stanford-english-corenlp-2016-01-10-models.jar".
+Becaue this jar is too large to be uploaded to the github.
+But You can download this jar from the url "http://nlp.stanford.edu/software/stanford-english-corenlp-2016-01-10-models.jar".

 ## Installation